dhh1128/langkit/README.md

-# langtool
+# langkit

-tool to generate and manipulate a language
+tool to build and use an artificial language